 Then, in a large bowl combine pumpkin puree, almond butter, eggs, vanilla and sugar.
 Stir well until it’s thoroughly mixed.

-Bake your muffins for 25-30 minutes, or until the tops are golden brown and a toothpick inserted comes out clean.
+Bake your muffins for 25-30 minutes.
+You’ll know they are done when tops are golden brown and a toothpick inserted comes out clean.

 Totally.
 If all you have is peanut butter on hand, do it.
 It’ll work just fine.
 You’ll have a slightly different flavor but the recipe will work!
 You can also use cashew or sun butter.